shabarkin/pointer/README.md

 # Disclaimer

-The tool in beta stage, the detailed walkthrough of main tool components is described in blog post prepared by Pavel Shabarkin and Michael Koczwara: [https://medium.com/@shabarkin/pointer-hunting-cobalt-strike-globally-a334ac50619a](https://medium.com/@shabarkin/pointer-hunting-cobalt-strike-globally-a334ac50619a)
+The tool in beta stage (testing in progress)
+The detailed walkthrough of main tool components is described in blog post prepared by Pavel Shabarkin and Michael Koczwara: [https://medium.com/@shabarkin/pointer-hunting-cobalt-strike-globally-a334ac50619a](https://medium.com/@shabarkin/pointer-hunting-cobalt-strike-globally-a334ac50619a)

 I recommend using the separate AWS account for scanning and mapping the Cobalt Strike servers.